DavidDirnberger/PhotonFabric-VideoKit/README.md

   - failed I/O or permission errors
   - model / backend not available

-This makes PhotonFabric easy to integrate into shell scripts, batch jobs and CI pipelines.
+This makes PhotonFrame easy to integrate into shell scripts, batch jobs and CI pipelines.

 ### 6. Commands in Detail